 And of course, with such close proximity to the city, you can spend a day at the Indianapolis Zoo, The Children's Museum of Indianapolis or even catch an Indiana Pacers game.

 As the days get longer and warmer, maybe your family would rather spend spring break soaking up a little of that sun and warmth we've lacked all winter.
-Well, you have come to the right place!

 May I suggest a visit to McCloud Nature Park near North Salem?
 Surrounded by prairie and including miles of hiking trails along with crystal-clear creeks, and even a 100-year-old iron truss bridge, you will be able to commune with nature and soak up the beauty of Hendricks County.